techascent/tvm-clj/README.md

 [tvm](https://github.com/dmlc/tvm) a system for dynamically generating high performance numeric code with backends for cpu, cuda, opencl, opengl, webassembly, vulcan, and verilog.
 It has frontends mainly in python and c++ with a clear and well designed C-ABI that not only aids in the implementation of their python interface, but it also eases the binding into other language ecosystems such as the jvm and node.

 tvm leverages [Halide](http://halide-lang.org).
-Halide is designed to take algorithms structured in specific ways and allow performance experimentation without affecting the output of the core algorithm.
+Halide takes algorithms structured in specific ways and allows performance experimentation without affecting the output of the core algorithm.
 A very solid justification for this is nicely put in these [slides](http://stellar.mit.edu/S/course/6/sp15/6.815/courseMaterial/topics/topic2/lectureNotes/14_Halide_print/14_Halide_print.pdf).
 A Ph.
 D. was minted [here](http://people.csail.mit.edu/jrk/jrkthesis.pdf).
 We also recommend watching the youtube [video](https://youtu.be/3uiEyEKji0M).

 ## Goals